-If you are pregnant, you are entitled to a 17-week maternity leave and up to 35 weeks of parental leave from work as outlined in Employment Standards.
-If you are the partner of a pregnant woman or you are adopting a child, you are entitled to up to 37 weeks of leave.
+If you are pregnant, you are entitled to a 17-week pregnancy leave and up to 61 weeks of parental leave from work as outlined in Employment Standards.
+All other new parents are entitled to up to 63 weeks of parental leave.

-If you will be caring for a new child, a family member who is gravely ill and who has a significant risk of death, or for your critically ill child, you may be eligible for Employment Insurance benefits.
+If you will be caring for a new child, a family member who is gravely ill and who has a significant risk of death, or for a critically ill child or adult, you may be eligible for Employment Insurance benefits.
 For further information, visit Service Canada.

 Email us or call 416-978-0951 to book a confidential appointment with a staff member at the Family Care Office to discuss your particular situation.